What Is Wi-Fi 7? Learn About the Latest Wi-Fi Standard

 Wi-Fi 7: Building on Past Standards

 The progression of Wi-Fi technology has been marked by significant milestones, each denoted by a new standard: from Wi-Fi 4 (802.11n) offering increased speed and range to Wi-Fi 6 (802.11ax) further enhancing efficiency and capacity.
-These developments have consistently paved the way for more sophisticated and robust wireless networks, setting the stage for the arrival of Wi-Fi 7.
+These developments have consistently paved the way for more sophisticated and robust wireless networks, setting the stage for Wi-Fi 7 products.

 A sleek, modern-looking Wi-Fi router